laravel/docs/billing.md

         // ...
     });

 This method will set the trial period ending date on the subscription record within the database and instruct Stripe to not begin billing the customer until after this date.
-When using the `trialDays` method, Cashier will overwrite any default trial period configured for the plan in Stripe.
+When using the `trialDays` method, Cashier will overwrite any default trial period configured for the price in Stripe.

 > {note} If the customer's subscription is not cancelled before the trial ending date they will be charged as soon as the trial expires, so you should be sure to notify your users of their trial ending date.